-Ben: American man, lived experience of human trafficking, working in an NGO in the Global South.

-So they keep talking about violence against women and girls, which is HUGE and very important.
-I wish we had ideas in mind for how to support men who have experienced human trafficking.
+Ben, an American man with lived experience of human trafficking who works for a non-governmental organisation addressing human trafficking in the Global South might wonder: "So they keep talking about violence against women and girls, which is huge and very important.
+I wish we had ideas in mind for how to support men who have experienced human trafficking."

-Neema: East African woman, lived experience of sexual violence but not human trafficking, advocate and educator.

-I keep hearing them say they support lived experience-led programming, but they keep asking white, Western people with lived experience what they think.
-Is there a place for me in this movement?
+Neema, an East African advocate and educator with lived experience of sexual violence but not human trafficking who works at a human trafficking organisation might wonder: "I keep hearing them say they support lived experience-led programming, but they keep asking white, Western people with lived experience what they think.
+Is there a place for me in this movement?"

-Saanvi: Bisexual Indian woman, lived experience of human trafficking, not out as LGBTQ, new shelter staff.

-Every time they talk that way about an LGBTQ client.
-I feel even more afraid to tell them who I am.
-I worry about how they treat LGBTQ clients, but don't want to draw attention to myself.
+Saanvi, a bisexual Indian woman who is a new staff member at a shelter for trafficking survivors, who has lived experience of human trafficking and is not out as LGBTQ, might wonder: "Every time they talk about an LGBTQ participant, I feel even more afraid to tell them who I am.
+I worry about how they treat LGBTQ participants, but don't want to draw attention to myself."